Common action to counter hybrid threats

 Finland strives to build member states’ awareness of hybrid threats and of the existing EU instruments and policies to counter them.
 Although member states themselves bear prime responsibility for countering hybrid threats, many of them face common threats that can be addressed more effectively through coordinated response at EU level.

-Working with partners is essential for EU cooperation.
+Working with partners is essential in EU cooperation.
 During its Presidency, Finland wants to highlight the important cooperation between the EU and NATO in countering hybrid threats.
-The European Centre of Excellence for Countering Hybrid Threats plays a significant role in countering hybrid threats.
+The European Centre of Excellence for Countering Hybrid Threats in Helsinki works closely with the EU and NATO and plays a significant role in countering hybrid threats.
 Its membership is open to all EU and NATO member states.

 Protecting critical infrastructure and countering CBRN threats